 KSPE 4550 Exercise Physiology Internship 0-0-12 Prerequisites: Acceptance to the Exercise Physiology Program .
-All requirements for the B.S. in Exercise Physiology degree, except KSPE 4550.
-Student must possess a current CPR card and professional liability insurance.
-The student is required to work 40 hours per week for a minimum of 10 weeks, or 400 cumulative hours.
-Students must complete a major project or paper related to some aspect of the internship site, teach at least two educational classes, and submit a weekly log of their daily activities.
-The internship site must reflect an area directly related to the field of clinical or applied exercise physiology.
+All re equirements for the B.S. in Exercise Physiology degree, except KSPE 4550.
+Student current CPR card and professional liability insurance.
+The student is n required to work 40 hours per week for a minimum of 10 weeks, or 400 cumulative hours s.
+Students must complete a major project or paper related to some aspect of the internship s ite, teach at least two educational classes, and submit a weekly log of their daily activities.
+Th must reflect an area directly related to the field of clinical or applied exercise se physiology.
 KSPE 4570 Directed Study in Health 1-0-1 to 3-0-3 Prerequisite: Approval of Instructor and Department Head.
-Development and in-depth study of an approved topic of interest related to the field of health, health education, exercise science, or sports medicine/athletic training.
+Developm ent and in-depth study of an approved topic of interest related to the field of health, health edu ucation, exercise science, or sports medicine/athletic training.
 KSPE 4580 Directed Study in Physical Education 1-0-1 to 3-0-3 Prerequisite: Approval of Instructor and Department Head.
-Development of an indepth study of an approved topic of interest related to the field of physical education.
-KSPE 4600 Athletic Training Ethics and Psychosocial Issues 3-0-3 Prerequisite: Admission to the Sports Medicine/Athletic Training Program or consent of instructor.
-A study of the knowledge and skills that certified athletic trainers must possess to recognize the sociocultural, mental, emotional, and physical behaviors of those involved in physical activity for intervention and referral.
-Recognizing professional responsibilities is also stressed.
-KSPE 4650 Applied Structural Anatomy and Kinesiology 2-2-3 Prerequisite: KSPE 4360.
-In-depth study of human structural and neuromuscular anatomy.
-Special emphasis is placed upon analysis of the extremities and joint structures as related to sport, injury conditions, and exercise prescriptions.
-KSPE 4700 Athletic Training Professional Practice Seminar 1-2-2 Corequisite KSPE 4430.
-Reflection on educational competencies and clinical proficiencies.
-Refinement of skills and concepts emanating from Athletic Training Field Experience (KSPE 4430) KSPE 4710 Middle Grade & Secondary Physical Education Methods & Content 3-0-3 Prerequisite: KSPE 2999.
-This a check-point course, and check-point requirements must be met.
-Information related to instruction in physical education methodologies and content for middle grade and secondary public school students.
-Field experience in public schools is required KSPE 4780 Internship in Physical Education 0-0-6 Prerequisite: Completion of coursework and approval of department.
-KSPE 4790 Student Teaching in Health and Physical Education 0-0-10 Prerequisite: Completion of all requirements to student teach as listed in the university's undergraduate catalogue.
+Develo pment of an indepth study of an approved topic of interest related to the field of physica d education.
+KSPE 4600 Athletic Training Ethics and Psychosocial Issues 3-0- 3 Prerequisite: Admission to the Sports Medicine/Athletic Training Pr rogram or consent of instructor.
+A study of the knowledge and skills that certified athle tic trainers must possess to recognize the sociocultural, mental, emotional, and physical be haviors of those involved in physical activity for intervention and referral.
+Recognizing prof essional responsibilities is also stressed.
+KSPE 4650 Applied Structural Anatomy and Kinesiology 2-2- 3 Prerequisite: KSPE 4360.
+In-depth study of human structural and neurom uscular anatomy.
+Special emphasis is placed upon analysis of the extremities and joint struct ures as related to sport, injury conditions, and exercise prescriptions.
+KSPE 4700 Athletic Training Professional Practice Seminar 1-2- 2 Corequisite KSPE 4430.
+Reflection on educational competencies and clinic al proficiencies.
+Refinement of skills and concepts emanating from Athletic Training Field Ex perience (KSPE 4430) KSPE 4710 Middle Grade & Secondary Physical Education Methods & C Prerequisite: KSPE 2999.
+This a check-point course, and check-poin must be met.
+Information related to instruction in physical education me content for middle grade and secondary public school students.
+Field expe erience in public schools is required KSPE 4780 Internship in Physical Education 0-0-6 Prerequisite: Completion of coursework and approval of department.
+KSPE 4790 Student Teaching in Health and Physical Education 0-0-10 Prerequisite: Completion of all requirements to student teach a is listed in the university's undergraduate catalogue.
 Co-requisite: KSPE 4800.
-KSPE 4800 Professional Practice Seminar 2-0-2 Prerequisite: Completion of all requirements to student teach as listed in the university's undergraduate catalogue.
+KSPE 4800 Professional Practice Seminar 2-0-2 Prerequisite: Completion of all requirements to student teach a university's undergraduate catalogue.
 Co-requisite: KSPE 4790.
-Reflection of educational practices and refinement of concepts emanating from student teaching experience.
-Presentations of electronic portfolios along with other related materials, including an exit exam, are required.
+Refl tional practices and refinement of concepts emanating from student teach Presentations of electronic portfolios along with other related materials, i ncluding an exit exam, are required.
+Credit notations on the far right are in the pattern 3-0-3.
+The first number is the number of lecture hours (or equivalent) each week; the second number is the number of hours (or equivalent) each week; the second number is the number of hours (or equivalent) each week; the third number, in bold , is the number of hours credit. si semester hours credit.